-

 Paronomastic Promises: Volition, Aspect, and Divine Self-Oath in Genesis 26:3

-Introduction to Genesis 26:3: The Language of Divine Reassurance In this pivotal moment, YHWH reaffirms the Abrahamic covenant to Yitsḥaq during a time of famine and geographical uncertainty.
-The verse contains a fascinating blend of imperative, cohortative, imperfect, and paronomasia—a … Continue reading
+In this pivotal moment, YHWH reaffirms the Abrahamic covenant to Yitsḥaq during a time of famine and geographical uncertainty.
+The verse contains a fascinating blend of imperative, cohortative, imperfect, and paronomasia—a stylistic echoing of roots—to strengthen the divine promise.
+This grammatical interplay serves not only to comfort but to affirm divine intent and unchanging purpose.

 Posted in Grammar